supriyaa-m/Data-Analysis-And-Prediction-On-Sales-Dataset/README.md

-# Data Exploratory and Analysis Projects Portfolio
+# Data Analysis and Visualization Projects Portfolio

 ## Project 1: Data Analysis and predictions on Sales Dataset